STATEMENT OF PURPOSE

 EMPLOYEE ASSISTANCE PROGRAM

 The Company is aware that many personal or health problems can and do interfere with an employee's ability to perform on the job.
-These problems may include emotional and mental disorders, family and marital difficulties, abuse of alcohol or drugs, etc.
+These problems may include emotional and mental disorders, family and marital difficulties, misuse of alcohol or drugs, etc.

 Employees whose job performance problems are not related to a lack of skill may be in need of the attention of professionals.
 If the underlying problems or situations are ignored, they may worsen with time, eventually rendering the person unemployable.
 With proper treatment, many troubled employees can be restored to a satisfactory level of job performance.